nareshbhusal/floating-ui-tooltip/README.md

 Default: `true`

+If set to `true`, the tooltip will dissapear when it is out of the viewport.

 #### `hideOnReferenceHidden`
 Type: `boolean`

 Default: `true`

+If set to `true`, the tooltip will dissapear when the target element is out of the viewport.

 #### `showOnCreate`
 Type: `boolean`

 Default: `true`

+On `true`, the tooltip will show upon creation.

 #### `scrollIntoView`
 Type: `boolean`

 Default: `false`

+When set to `true` the document will scroll to the target element on the screen.

 #### `maxWidth`
 Type: `number`

 Default: `350`

+Maximum width of the tooltip.

 #### `arrowSizeScale`
 Type: `number`

 Default: `1`

+`arrowSizeScale` is the multiple value you want to increase the tooltip arrow's size by.

 #### `updateDebounce`
 Type: `number`

 Default: `100`

+Set a limit to how frequently the update method can be triggered.
+Unit is milliseconds.

 #### `zIndex`
 Type: `number`

 Default: `99999`

+z-index of the tooltip element.

 #### `updateOnEvents`
 Type: `number`

 Default: `resize scroll`

+Events seperated by spaces that should trigger tooltip update.

 <hr></hr>